-I don't typically sympathize with villains like Syndrome, but I couldn't help tear up at his 'reason why I did it' speech.
+Syndrome's 'reason why I did it' speech.
 It just sounded so much like he was still that disillusioned kid, and who doesn't remember how much those kinds of disillusions hurt?
 Of course, disillusionment is one thing, murdering hundreds of innocent people is another.

 This one is more a tear jerker with backstory- when the Omnidroid is defeated, two old men look on and say "You see that, Frank?
 That's how you do it, that's old school!"
 "Yeah, no school like the old school!"
 Nothing heart wrenching about that, but consider that they were voiced and modeled after Frank Thomas and Ollie Johnston, the last remaining members of Walt Disney's Nine Old Men group of animators.
 Frank died a couple months before The Incredibles premiered, and Ollie Johnston died in 2008.
 "No school like the old school" is an incredibly poignant tribute to old school men such as them and with both of them gone it makes me cry every time I see it.

 Also, Brad Bird's commentary on the scene, which happened to be recorded the day after Thomas' death.